 To evaluate the performance of the tree update procedure, we change the positions of a certain percentage of the input data points to new randomly-generated positions.
 Then, the tree is updated accordingly.
 To measure the performance, the percent of the input data point that moved out from their last-known leaf nodes is captured.
 Then, the time it takes to update the tree is compared with that of building the tree from scratch using G-PICS tree construction code (we refer to it as Scratch hereafter).
-Figure 16 shows the speedup of the tree update algorithm using paging and nonpaging approaches over Scratch.
+Figure 19 shows the speedup of the tree update algorithm using paging and nonpaging approaches over Scratch.
 For both approaches, G-PICS outperforms Scratch.
 As we expected, with the increase of the intensity of data movement, the update performance decreases.
 Furthermore, the paging approach outperforms non-paging approach remarkably, even under very high level of movement.
+The experimental results are in compliance with update cost in Equation 3, which confirms the dominating cost in paging approach is proportional to the intensity of data movement.